 Wrapping Things Up

-The eternal “which one is better?” question when it comes to WordPress.com vs. WordPress.org comes down to what your website needs are, how much control you’re after, and which option can better fulfill those needs.
-In the end, neither is inherently better than the other.
+The eternal “which one is better?” question when it comes to WordPress.com vs. WordPress.org boils down to what your website needs are, how much control you’re after, and which option can better fulfill those needs.
+In the end, neither is inherently better than the other and each has their virtues.

-Now, we spent a ton of time comparing the best website builders out there by their features, pricing plans, and more.
-In other words, it’s the website builder guide you don’t want to miss.
-Though I listed a quick recap of each selection below, you can check out the full guide here for more.
+Now, we’ve spent a ton of time comparing the best website builders out there, picking over their features, pricing plans, and more.
+So, our website builder guide is one don’t want to miss.
+You can check out the full guide here for more and see a summary of our top choice below (including WordPress).